xxdeepfriedxx/wykop-monitor/README.md

 ## Considerations

-You'll need to provide at least (a) an `appkey` and a `secret`, (b) a `rtoken` or (c) a `token`.
-The best option is to provide an `appkey` and `secret`, that way we can generate tokens whenever we need a new one and you don't need to keep track of them.
-The second best option is to provide a `rtoken`, you'll be logged in and we can generate new tokens, but you'll need to keep track of the latest `rtoken` somewhere, so you can easily create a new Wykop instance.
-The last option is to provide a `token` but you'll be limited by the expiration date on the token, so keep that in mind.

 For the monitoring to work the way you'd like, there are a few things to consider:
 - When using the monitor without logging in:
 	- Global blacklists might be active (think #polityka for non-logged users)
 	- Note: user categories (buckets) are available even when not logged in
 - When using the monitor while logged in to your account:
 	- Blacklists will be active and filter content
-	- You will be able to interact with content ([see WykopJS for more info](https://github.com/xxdeepfriedxx/wykop))
+	- You will be able to directly interact with content ([see WykopJS for more info](https://github.com/xxdeepfriedxx/wykop))

 ## "Documentation"

 ### Monitor.start(options)
 - This starts the monitoring process, it should be at the end of your code

 - The available options:

 | Option                 | Default                     | Description |